TheTexta/obsidian-main/Chemistry/Acid-Base Reactions.md

 Since a weak acid  has a low concentration of free $H^+$ during a titration, when the base is added it will consume these $H^+$ quickly.
 But the removal of these free $H^+$ ions by the addition of a base interrupts the acid eq as a stress and shifts eq right causing further ionisation of the weak acid.
 Because the [[pH]] changes very little we call this ***buffering***.

 ## Amphiprotic
 A substance can only be classified as B-L acid or base for a specific reaction.
-Water is [[amphiprotic]], meaning it can act as both a [[proton]] donor and acceptor.
+Water is [[Amphiprotic]], meaning it can act as both a [[proton]] donor and acceptor.
 All amphiprotic substances are negatively charged.

 ## [[Autoionization]]
 The [[autoionization]] of water into its constituent ions has a very low K value, denoted as $K_W$. $K_W = 1 \cdot 10^{-14}$